Regression Slope: Confidence Interval

 How to Find the Confidence Interval for the Slope of a Regression Line

-• Select a confidence level.
-The confidence level describes the uncertainty of a sampling method.
+- Choose the confidence level.
+The confidence level describes the uncertainty of a sampling plan.
 Often, researchers choose 90%, 95%, or 99% confidence levels; but any percentage can be used.

-• Find the margin of error.
-Previously, we showed how to compute the margin of error, based on the critical value and standard error.
-When calculating the margin of error for a regression slope, use a t statistic for the critical value, with degrees of freedom (DF) equal to n - 2.
+- Find the critical value.
+When calculating the margin of error for a regression slope, use a t-score for the critical value, with degrees of freedom (DF) equal to n - 2.
+We explained how to find the critical t-score value in the lesson on margin of error.

 In the next section, we work through a problem that shows how to use this approach to construct a confidence interval for the slope of a regression line.
 Note that this approach is used for simple linear regression (one independent variable and one dependent variable).